 Signatures are often hard to find.
-Sometimes they are just not there.
-Here are what they look like.
+Sometimes they are just not there, but when signatures are present they provide invaluable information on who, where and when windows were made.

 The most common practice is to sign only one window of a group made in a certain year, usually in the lower right corner of a window near the front of the church.
 The year may or may not be given, and the city and country may also be absent.